clade/PyDAQmx/doc/index.rst

     python setup.py install

-You can also directly *move* the :file:`PyDAQmx` directory to a location that Python can import from (directory in which scripts using :mod:`PyDAQmx` are run, etc.)
+You can also directly *move* the :file:`PyDAQmx` directory to a location that Python can import from (the directory in which scripts using :mod:`PyDAQmx` are run, :data:`sys.path`, etc.)

+For more information see :doc:`installation`.

 Source code
 ===========

-The `source code <https://github.com/clade/PyDAQmx>`_ is available on GitHub.
+The source code is available on `GitHub <https://github.com/clade/PyDAQmx>`_.

 Available documentation
 =======================

+:doc:`installation` describes the installation and configuration of :mod:`PyDAQmx`.

-The :doc:`usage` gives you some examples on how to use :mod:`PyDAQmx`.
+:doc:`usage` gives you some examples on how to use :mod:`PyDAQmx`.

-The part :doc:`installation` describes the installation and configuration of :mod:`PyDAQmx`.

-The part :doc:`callback` gives code examples on how to use callback functions.
+:doc:`callback` gives code examples on how to use callback functions.

-Examples are available in the GitHub `repository <https://github.com/clade/PyDAQmx>`_.
+More examples are available in the GitHub
+`repository <https://github.com/clade/PyDAQmx>`_ in the :file:`PyDAQmx/example`
+directory.

 Contact
 =======